 In 2003, road transport was the main means of transport in the province, but the network was in very poor condition.
 In total, only 12% of all roads were paved.

 The road and highway construction project, co-funded with Asian Development Bank, enabled the following:

 - construction of a 77 km-long two-lane toll highway between Baoshan and Longling, which was the missing section of the link between Kunming, the capital of the province, and the border with Burma.
 Four interchanges, 14.5 km of access roads, toll booths and tunnels were also built;

 - 294 km of secondary roads were rehabilitated in the counties of Longyang and Longling;

 - provision of maintenance equipment for roads, highways, toll booths and highway supervision;

 - assistance from international consultants for technical and institutional aspects.

-This project has relieved congestion on the road section between Baoshan and Longling, reduced travel times and improved safety for users, increased the road transport capacity between Kumming and the border with Burma and, finally, improved access to markets and social services for poor populations.
+This project relieved congestion on the section of road between Baoshan and Longling, reduced travel times, and improved safety for users.
+It increased the road transport capacity between Kumming and the border with Burma, and improved access to markets and social services for poor populations.

 on the same regionClimateEnergyClimateEnergy

 on the same financial toolWater and SanitationSustainable CitiesInfrastructureSustainable Cities